-Monifieth is a small town on the north shore of the Firth of Tay, just a few miles east of Broughty Ferry.
+Monifieth is a small coastal town on the north shore of the Firth of Tay, just a few miles east of Broughty Ferry.

 Monifieth’s whale and sea industry thrived in the 18th and mid 19th centuries, and the town grew and prospered with the jute boom of Victorian times.